Supreme Court announces student essay, coloring contests

 If submitting by mail, entrants should include the following information on a separate piece of paper: full name, school name, city, state, phone number, email (if applicable), teacher name and teacher email (if applicable).

-Entries in both contests will be judged by Pennsylvania Supreme Court justices, along with members of the Supreme Court 300th Celebration Committee.
+Entries in both contests will be judged by PA Supreme Court justices and members of the Supreme Court 300th Celebration Committee.
 Winners will be announced and recognized by the Court during its 300th anniversary celebration in May.